mmccoyd/zmk-config/README.md

 Modify that as needed.
 If you want to enable features, modify ./config/hillside.conf.
-The Hillside shield definition is in ./config/boards/shields/hillside,
+The Hillside shield definition *should not* need to be modified and is in ./config/boards/shields/hillside.
-    but *should not* need to be modified.
+The readme there has more information.

 Once Hillside is integrated into ZMK, it is best to create a zmk-config repo based off of the ZMK